MrSinho/shvulkan/README.md

 __Scene example__: *alfa blending, instancing and indexed draw calls example.*

 ![](./docs/media/scene-headless-overview.png)
-__Headless scene example using [vulkan-virtual-outputs](https://github.com/mrsinho/vulkan-virtual-outputs)__: *alfa blending, instancing and indexed draw calls also here, but the image is streamed in an http server.*
+__Headless scene example using [vulkan-virtual-outputs](https://github.com/mrsinho/vulkan-virtual-outputs)__: *alfa blending, instancing and indexed draw calls also here, but the images are streamed in an http server.*

 ---